 - arranging for a document or documents to receive apostilles or be legalised See below

 I do provide estimates (and, in appropriate cases, a fixed price).
 But normally only after seeing any documents you have as well as any instructions that come with the documents.

 Over the telephone I can normally only provide a very rough guide as to what I will charge.
 At an appointment and when I see what needs to do exceeds what I stated I will inform you before I start work.

 Do you charge per a document or per a page notarised or per a seal?

 Also dealing with several documents at the same time does not mean the above times / rates are multiplied.
-For example, if you require two copies of your passport certified, it only takes a few minutes extra for me to certify two copies rather than one.
-Where you have two different documents that need notarisation, it is not quite as quick to produce two copies of a passport, but it quicker dealing with two documents together than if they are dealt with separately.
+For example, if you require two copies of your passport certified, it normally only takes a few minutes extra for me to certify two copies rather than one.
+Where you have two different documents that need notarisation, it is not quite as quick producing two copies of a passport, but it is normally quicker dealing with two documents together than if they are dealt with separately on different occasions.

 Factors which are likely to increase the amount you will have to pay